kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_5.png)

 General type links can be of type General Single or General Multiple ([more about the differences](Worker-Types.html)).
 Due to the nature of these types there is only one study link per type.
 Click on the button Study Link to get it.
 There are two links that can be toggled by a button: 1) The 'Open Directly' link starts the study right away.
 2) The 'Confirm First' lets your worker confirm first with a button press.
+Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.

 ### MTurk type links